Book a Free Strategy Call

 - KPIs: Click-Through Rate (CTR) on Recommended Content, Time on Site, Content-Influenced Lead Conversions.

 Key Insight: Start with foundational content tagging before building a complex machine learning model.
 A well-organized taxonomy based on your core service offerings is the bedrock of any successful personalization engine.
-This ensures your recommendations are coherent and genuinely helpful.
+Get the taxonomy right and the recommendations stay coherent and genuinely helpful.

 5. Lead Nurture Scoring and Re-engagement Campaigns